 A target group analysis is an effective method to define a target group.
 It is considered an important tool in market research and is particularly relevant in product development.
 In addition, measures of communication can be adapted and specifically targeted according to the target group analyses.

 A target group analysis pursues thereby as a clear goal, the potential customers and/or the own target group, to become better acquainted.
 This helps you again to regard their needs and interests more detailed.
 So you succeed even better to address the goals and desires of the target group.

 Your marketing measures can only be successful and targeted if you know your target group.
 Only then can you respond to their needs.
 Customized and perfectly targeted campaigns and content are the first step in this direction.
-This is how you generate trust and added value, which has an impact on customer satisfaction.
+This is how you generate trust and added value, which has an impact on user experience and customer satisfaction.
 This, in turn, pays lasting dividends to the success of your business.